'Dangerous and dirty' mining on show

 King Coal exhibition shows South Tyneside's lost pits

-An exhibition documenting the grime, friendships and tragedies of life in North East pits has opened.
+An exhibition is documenting the grime, friendships and tragedies of life at pits in north-east England.

 King Coal features paintings by artist and ex-miner Bob Olley and photographs taken at collieries in South Tyneside.